fog/fog-azure-rm/lib/fog/azurerm/docs/storage.md

 ## Set the access control level of the storage container

 Set the permissions for the specified container.
 The permissions indicate whether container data may be accessed publicly.
+The container permissions provide the following options for managing container access:

+  - container

+    Full public read access.
+Container and blob data can be read via anonymous request.
+Clients can enumerate blobs within the container via anonymous request, but cannot enumerate containers within the storage account.

+  - blob

+    Public read access for blobs only.
+Blob data within this container can be read via anonymous request, but container data is not available.
+Clients cannot enumerate blobs within the container via anonymous request.

+  - nil

+    No public read access.
+Container and blob data can be read by the account owner only.

 ```ruby
 directory = azure_storage_service.directories.get('<Container Name>', max_results: 1)